vilroi/stacktracer/README.md

 As the code that performs the stack tracing is not written in a way that allows it to be used by other programs, there isn't much practical utility to it.

-This program also only works on x86 machines.
+This program probably only works on x86_64 linux machines (it may work on the \*BSDs).

 ```console
 $ cargo run